meshery/meshery/docs/pages/guides/infrastructure-management/infrastructure-management.md

 **Q: How does Meshery determine where to get the chart for provisioning components?**

-**A:** Meshery determines the chart's source based on the registrant used.
-In the<a href ="https://docs.google.com/spreadsheets/d/1DZHnzxYWOlJ69Oguz4LkRVTFM79kC2tuvdwizOJmeMw/"> Meshery Integration Sheet</a>, there is a sourceurl column where the location of the chart is captured.
-This information is transmitted to the model and component definitions, which ultimately get referenced during the provisioning process.
+**A:** Meshery determines the source based on the metadata of models and components.
+This metadata includes the actual location of the components, whether it's a Helm chart, Kubernetes manifests, or any other format.
+Depending on the type of source (Helm chart or Kubernetes manifest), Meshery deploys the components accordingly.

 **Q: How does Meshery know what Operator to provision when provisioning components from a given Model?**